Creative Sewing Lessons in Raleigh

 A successful hem does more than just adjust the garment’s length.
 The right hem can help the garment hang and move as intended.
 A skillfully made hem can prolong the life of the piece by providing appropriate support to the garment.
 In this class, we will be sewing samples of several of the most versatile hem techniques that are applicable to a variety of hem locations – sleeve and shirt hems as well as pants and skirt hems.
 You will learn how to determine which hem technique to use based on garment type and fabric characteristics.
 This class will also introduce you to some sewing machine presser feet and specialty tools which make sewing hems easier and more successful.
 This class is part of a series for sewists who want to advance their sewing skills by exploring the techniques of garment making in more detail.
 To complete the class exercises you will need to be comfortable using a sewing machine and have basic sewing skills.
 We will be using Sertoma’s sewing machines.

-If you would like to purchase a kit rather than buying and pretreating your own supplies, kits are available for $23 and contain all the materials you will need for the class project.
+If you would like to purchase a kit rather than buying and pretreating your own supplies, kits are available for $45 and contain all the materials you will need for the class project.
+To reserve a kit, please contact me at joy.kelley@gmail.com at least 2 weeks prior to class.